Benjamin Disraeli: Bentinck and the leadership

-Peel successfully steered the repeal of the Corn Laws through Parliament, and was then defeated by an alliance of all his enemies on the issue of Irish law and order; he resigned in June 1846.
-The Tories remained split and the Queen sent for Lord John Russell, the Whig leader.
+Peel successfully steered the repeal of the Corn Laws through Parliament and was then defeated by an alliance of his enemies on the issue of Irish law and order; he resigned in June 1846.
+The Tories remained split, and the Queen sent for Lord John Russell, the Whig leader.
 In the 1847 general election, Disraeli stood, successfully, for the Buckinghamshire constituency.
 The new House of Commons had more Conservative than Whig members, but the depth of the Tory schism enabled Russell to continue to govern.
 The Conservatives were led by Bentinck in the Commons and Stanley in the Lords.

-In 1847 a small political crisis occurred which removed Bentinck from the leadership and highlighted Disraeli's differences with his own party.
+In 1847 a small political crisis removed Bentinck from the leadership and highlighted Disraeli's differences with his own party.
 In that year's general election, Lionel de Rothschild had been returned for the City of London.
 As a practising Jew he could not take the oath of allegiance in the prescribed Christian form, and therefore could not take his seat.
-Lord John Russell, the Whig leader who had succeeded Peel as Prime Minister and like Rothschild was a member for the City of London, proposed in the Commons that the oath should be amended to permit Jews to enter Parliament.
+Lord John Russell, the Whig leader who had succeeded Peel as prime minister, proposed in the Commons that the oath should be amended to permit Jews to enter Parliament.